tbm-2303/OLA3-db/performanceReport.md

 ### **1️⃣ Optimistic Concurrency Control (OCC) Results**
 **Test Scenario:**
-- Simulated 10 concurrent threads attempting to register the same player (ID: 3) into the same tournament (ID: 1).
+- Simulated 10 concurrent threads attempting to register the same player into the same tournament.
-- TO create multiple threads that run transactions concurrently, I used the same approach as in the recommended note; https://github.com/Tine-m/final-assignment/blob/main/performance-test.md.
+- To create multiple threads that run transactions concurrently, I used the same approach as in the recommended note; https://github.com/Tine-m/final-assignment/blob/main/performance-test.md.
 - I used Version based OCC on registering players in tournaments:
     - Reads the current version of the tournament.
     - Attempts to insert the player into the Tournament_Registrations table.
     - Commits only if the tournament version has not changed, ensuring only one transaction succeeds.
     - If a version mismatch occurs, the transaction rolls back and retries.

 | **Metric** | **Value** |